go-vgo/robotgo/README.md

 ## Plans
 - Refactor some C code to Go (such as x11, windows)
 - Better multiscreen support
-- Waylad supports
+- Wayland support
 - Update Window Handle
-- Try support Android and IOS
+- Try to support Android and IOS

 ## Contributors